Prospects for probing light photophobic axion-like particles via displaced vertex signals at the CEPC: The theory framework

 When the ALP is lighter than the $Z$ boson, the three-body decay $a \to \gamma Z^{*} \to \gamma f\bar{f}$, mediated by an off-shell $Z$ boson, is also kinematically allowed.
 In the limit $m_a \ll m_Z$, the corresponding partial decay width is given by~\cite{Aiko:2024xiv}

 where $g_Z = g/c_W$ is the $Z$-boson coupling constant, and $g_{V,f} = I_3^f - 2 Q_f s_W^2$ and $g_{A,f} = I_3^f$ denote the vector and axial-vector couplings of the $Z$ boson to fermions, respectively.
 Owing to suppression from the off-shell $Z$-boson propagator and the limited three-body phase space, the decay width of the three-body channel remains several orders of magnitude smaller than that of the loop-induced two-body decay $a \to f\bar f$ throughout the parameter space considered in this work.
 Consequently, it has a negligible impact on the total ALP decay width and can be safely neglected in our phenomenological analysis.

-As discussed above, the ALP can exhibit a variety of decay modes, depending on its mass and the corresponding kinematic thresholds.
-The specific branching ratios for different ALP decay modes are shown in Fig.~\ref{fig:1}.
+The branching ratios for the dominant ALP decay modes are shown in Fig.~\ref{fig:1}.
 As shown in this figure, for relatively light ALPs, tree-level decays into massive electroweak gauge bosons are kinematically forbidden.
-In this mass range, these light ALPs decay predominantly via loop-induced channels into the fermions.
+In this mass range, light ALPs decay predominantly through loop-induced channels into fermions.
 More specifically, within the mass range $2m_\mu \leq m_a \leq 2m_c$, the dominant decay modes are $s \bar s$ and $\mu^+\mu^-$.
-When $2m_c \leq m_a \leq 2m_b$, the $c\bar{c}$ and $\tau^+\tau^-$ channels become dominant.
-For $m_a \geq 2m_b$, the $b\bar b$ channel becomes dominant, while $c\bar c$ and $\tau^+\tau^-$ remain subdominant.
+For $2m_c \leq m_a \leq 2m_b$, the $c\bar{c}$ and $\tau^+\tau^-$ channels become dominant.
+For $m_a \geq 2m_b$, the $b\bar b$ channel dominates, while $c\bar c$ and $\tau^+\tau^-$ remain subdominant.
 It should be noted that, owing to QCD confinement, ALP decays into light quarks cannot be directly observed as free quark final states; instead, they appear as hadronic final states.
 A quantitative description of these hadronic states requires nonperturbative methods, which are beyond the scope of this work (see Ref.~\cite{Bai:2025fvl} for details).
 Therefore, we adopt a parton-level treatment as a simplified approach to illustrate the ALP decay modes.

-In this paper, we focus on the ALPs with masses in the range of $1-10$ GeV and investigate their displaced vertex signals within the photophobic ALP scenario.
-In this mass range, the ALP predominantly decays into fermions via loop-induced couplings.
-These loop-induced couplings suppress the total decay width, allowing the ALP to behave as a long-lived particle and propagate a measurable distance inside the detector before decaying.
+In this paper, we focus on ALPs with masses in the range of $1$--$10$ GeV and investigate their displaced-vertex signals in the photophobic ALP scenario.
+In this mass range, the ALP predominantly decays into fermions through loop-induced couplings.
+These couplings suppress the total decay width, allowing the ALP to behave as a long-lived particle and propagate a measurable distance inside the detector before decaying.
 The decay length in the laboratory frame is given by